 Middle school and high school students are in separate buildings and every “Company” (see ranks for more info) has an assigned TAC (Trainer, Advisor, Coach).

 A number of dormitories have been renovated in recent years, alongside new buildings like the Duffield Sports Center, Beachfront Recreation Hall, and Student Enrichment Center.

 Check out our blog about amenities to learn more.

 Dorms include bed, closet, desks, chairs, and more.
 Plus, you have an oceanview when you walk out the door!

 How are roommates chosen?

-Cadet Life assigns dormitories and roommates.
 One of the benefits of attending a boarding school is the chance to meet someone from a different city in the U.S. or from a different country.
-Check with your TAC officer if you have questions or concerns about your assignment.

 The Battalion staff (top student leaders) have the privilege of a special space to reside and meet, called Battalion Headquarters.
 Also, most high school students can choose their own roommates after the first year.